PRC Renewal is a process of renewing your expired PRC-issued ID (license) via Online at the Professional Regulations Commission’s website in 2023.

 Go to the third (3rd) floor of Annex Building.
 (Registration: Window-21 or Window-22 and Records: Window-9)

-Step 8: Go to Regulations Office to Submit your Petition Form
+Step 8: Go to the PRC Office to Submit your Petition Form

 Submit the petition form together with the required documents such as Marriage Certificate issued by PSA / NSO.
 Get your Claim Stub and Official Receipt